2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 The average amount in student loans that medical assisting majors at West Kentucky Community and Technical College take out while working on their Associate Degree is $16,319.

-With a ranking of #9, Ross College-Hopkinsville did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
-Located in the town of Hopkinsville, Ross College-Hopkinsville is a private for-profit college with a small student population.
+Ross College-Hopkinsville ranked #9 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky list.
+Located in the distant town of Hopkinsville, Ross College-Hopkinsville is a private for-profit school with a small student population.

 Of the 21 students majoring in medical assisting at Ross College-Hopkinsville, 10% are male and 90% are female.